sminez/k/README.md

 ### What is k?
 k is a tool for managing snippets, links, answers, names... you get the idea.
-It should make it relatively simple to quickly search through all of your snippets based on title, tag and namespacing through the filenames that you keep them in.
+It should make it relatively simple to quickly search through all of your snippets based on title, tag and name-spacing through the filenames that you keep them in.

-It is essentially a wrapper that drives using fzf (so you'll need to have that installed) which is a little more user friendly than simply grepping text files on your filesystem.
+It is essentially a wrapper that drives using fzf (so you'll need to have that installed) which is a little more user friendly than simply grepping text files on your file system.
 I'm a programmer so for me I want to be able to look at text, code and links: so that's what k supports.
 I may end up adding some more complicated actions around this in the future but for now, it simply hunts down that bit of information that you are sure you knew at some point but can't quite